View a list of frequently asked questions and answers for parents with children in Baby Room, Toddler Room, Nursery or Reception.

 Term 3 – end of year expectations

-Reception baseline testing was due to begin in September 2016.
-However, the government has decided that this method will no longer be used as a starting point to measure progress.
-Schools can still opt to use baseline testing as an on-entry assessment in the 2016-17 academic year, but we have no plans to do so.
+Reception baseline testing was due to begin in September 2016, but the government decided that method would no longer be used as a starting point to measure progress.
+The Department for Education has since announced that it will “introduce a new teacher-mediated assessment in the reception year from 2020 to provide a baseline measure to better track pupils’ progress during primary school.”
+We will provide more details on these developments when the situation is made clearer.
 More information on Reception’s curriculum and assessment can be found on the school’s website.

 Extended Day forms part of paid childcare available through the Children’s Centre for Reception-aged children and below.
 After School Clubs are for Year One and above.
 These can booked via the School admin office or Extended School Staff.